Home » Guides » Everything There Is To Know About Poker Chips

 The History of Poker Chips

-The ancestors of modern poker chips were game counters used in 17th- and 18th-century European card games like Ombre and Quadrille.
-French Quadrille sets featured several counters, known as jetons, fiches, and mils.
+The history of poker chips begins with the use of game tokens in 17th- and 18th-century European card games like Ombre and Quadrille.
+These sets featured several counters, known as jetons, fiches, and mils.

 Unlike today’s poker chips, these counters were primarily differentiated by shape and color to identify ownership, rather than by monetary value.